Recommended Self-Publishing Tools for Your Author Business

 Hemingway app

-Copyediting is not an easy thing to do, especially when you don’t have any technical background in linguistic.
-But Hemingway app makes it possible for me to do the copyediting myself.
+Copyediting is not an easy thing to do, especially when you don’t have any technical background in linguistics.
+But the Hemingway app makes it possible for me to do the copyediting myself.

 Sure, the app doesn’t magically fix the complex sentence structures.
-But it’s already amazing enough that the app is able to pinpoint all the problematic sentence structure in my manuscript.
+But it’s already amazing enough that the app can pinpoint all the problematic sentence structures in my manuscript.

 Grammarly